needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 #### Can I submit Premium games?

 Yes.
 There is a Premium Price field in the Game Information section for the pay-to-download price of your game; for more details see [Premium Games](#premium-games).
 Note that not all stores accept Premium games; the stores which do, carry a "Pay-to-Download" label (in the **Publish** tab).
 If you try to submit a Premium game to a store which doesn’t support them, you will be warned before the submission can go through.

-<a name="org-permissions"></a>
-#### In my team who can do what on UDP?

-Permissions are based on your Organization roles (Owner, Manager, User)

-* Both Manager and Owner can generate a new UDP client in the Editor
-* Both Manager and Owner can link a Unity project with a UDP client in the Editor
-* Both Manager and Owner can modify UDP Settings in the Editor
-* Anyone (User, Manager, Owner) can create or modify IAPs in the Editor
-* Both Manager and Owner can create a new game on the UDP console
-* Anyone (User, Manager, Owner) can edit a game revision on the UDP console
-* Both Manager and Owner can RELEASE a game revision on the UDP console
-* Both Manager and Owner can sign up the Organization with a store
-* Both Manager and Owner can register a game to a store
-* Both Manager and Owner can publish a game to a store
-* Both Manager and Owner can view the Reporting dashboard

 #### We use several Organizations within our studio.
 How will that work?